- National Code of Conduct (Football Federation of Australia)

 - Semi-finals commence immediately after the normal league fixtures are concluded (typically beginning of August)

-- From Under 6 to Under 11 which are non-competitive ages no finals exist but an end of season gala day where all teams from same division play at the same location and against a team of a similar capability within that group of teams.
+- From Under 6 to Under 11 which are non-competitive ages no finals exist, but an end of season gala day is held.
+At this event all teams from same division play at the same location and against a team of a similar capability within that group of teams.

 - The Summer Season starts the last weekend of August and concludes the first weekend in December